-Accredited by the Commission on Accreditation of Healthcare Management Education (CAHME), the MHA provides the educational foundation for careers in management, planning, consulting, and policy-making in ambulatory care organizations, hospitals, long-term care facilities, mental healthcare organizations, government agencies, planning agencies, and other organizational settings in the healthcare field.
+The MHA provides the educational foundation for careers in management, planning, consulting, and policy-making in ambulatory care organizations, hospitals, long-term care facilities, mental health care organizations, government agencies, planning agencies, and other organizational settings in the healthcare field.

-Interdisciplinary by design and innovative in its approach to curriculum delivery, the program develops leaders prepared strategically and effectively to transform healthcare organizations and systems at the local, regional, and national level.
-The MHA program’s interdisciplinary priority is evidenced by faculty that has been assembled from the graduate schools of Public Health, Foster School of Business, Public Affairs, Nursing, Medicine, and Law, as well as from the community of healthcare administration leaders in the Seattle metropolitan area.
+The program develops leaders prepared to transform healthcare organizations and systems at the local, regional, and national level.
+Interdisciplinary priority is evidenced by faculty assembled from the graduate schools of Public Health, Foster School of Business, Public Affairs, Nursing, Medicine, and Law, as well as from healthcare administration leaders in the Seattle metropolitan area.

 For in-residence MHA students, the two-year academic experience is augmented by a career development program with opportunities for mentorships with regional healthcare leaders, an internship experience in a health facility or agency – typically under the preceptorship of the administrator or director of that organization.

-The Executive Master of Health Administration (EMHA) is designed primarily for mid-career physicians and other clinical practitioners, as well as experienced health services managers, who have demonstrated interest or competency in administration or management.
-Best-practice healthcare is a team process, and the team-based learning model, especially emphasized in year one, positions students for leadership roles within such an environment.
-Executive students build critical competencies while benefiting from the broad expertise already held among the working professionals in the classroom.
+The Executive Master of Health Administration (EMHA) is primarily for mid-career physicians and other clinical practitioners, as well as experienced health services managers, who have demonstrated interest or competency in administration or management.
+The team-based learning model positions students for leadership roles within such an environment.
+Executive students build critical competencies while benefiting from the expertise already held among the working professionals in the classroom.
 EMHA classes convene in Bellevue, Washington, for a three-day period (Thursday through Saturday) once each month for 24 months.
 Additionally, once each week faculty lead students in a web-based session, ideal for practicing professionals who plan to continue their careers while gaining a graduate degree.

-Both the MHA and EMHA programs operate under a fee-based structure and are administered in collaboration with UW Professional & Continuing Education.
-Complete application details can be viewed at depts.washington.edu/mhap/admissions.
+Both the MHA and EMHA programs are fee-based and administered in collaboration with UW Professional & Continuing Education.
+Complete application details are at www.mha.uw.edu and www.executivemha.edu.